 It’s fair to say that very rare is the individual who has perfect feet that are aligned perfectly.
 Almost all of us have a foot imperfection that affects the way we stand, walk, or run.
 The question that bears asking is, “does our imperfection cause us problems, especially with pain?” and “How do I know if I need orthotics?”

 At Care-Med, we help adults and children who are dealing with some kind of a problem related to their feet and the way they stand/walk/run.
 The one thing all of our patients have in common is they are seeking some kind of relief from pain or body function issues.
-Wearing custom orthotics (insoles, footbeds, or inserts), we can give our client’s the relief they need.
+Wearing custom orthotics or insoles, we can give our patients the relief they need.

-To help you understand the value of orthotics, the following information is going to focus on the concept of orthotics.
+To help understand the value of orthotics, the following information is going to focus on the concept of orthotics.
 It will then lead to telling you how to know if you or your child are a candidate for orthotics.

 What Are Orthotics?